Sghosh1999/AWS-Machine-Learning-Tricky-Questions/ML Implementation and Operations.md

 VPC endpoints facilitate secure and private communications between AWS services without traversing the public internet, making it the most suitable option for accessing S3 from a VPC without internet access.
 This aligns with AWS best practices for accessing S3 from private VPCs securely.

 AWS Direct Connect is used to establish a private connection between an on-premises network and AWS, not within AWS services.
 Moreover, it's more complex and not required for the scenario of accessing S3 from SageMaker within a VPC.

+**Question 13**
+A data scientist has recently initialized a new Amazon SageMaker notebook instance for a predictive modeling project, utilizing the default IAM role provided during setup.
+Considering the need to access datasets stored in an Amazon S3 bucket, what method governs the notebook instance's ability to interact with S3 data?

+- [x] Access is limited to S3 buckets with "sagemaker" in the name, unless S3FullAccess is added.

+**Question 14**
+A financial services firm is leveraging Amazon SageMaker to train a distributed deep learning model for fraud detection.
+The model training utilizes highly sensitive financial data, necessitating that data security is maintained while in-transit within a Virtual Private Cloud (VPC).
+What approach should be adopted to ensure that the data remains secure during its transit?

+- [x] Enable SSL/TLS encryption for data in-transit between SageMaker and data sources within the VPC.
+- [ ] Apply an IAM policy to SageMaker instances granting them permissions to encrypt data at rest, ensuring in-transit data security.

+Overall explanation
+Focus on methods that specifically secure data in-transit, differentiating between encryption, network infrastructure, and access control mechanisms.

+Correct Choice: Enable SSL/TLS encryption for data in-transit between SageMaker and data sources within the VPC.

+SSL/TLS encryption is a standard practice for securing data as it moves between systems, effectively meeting the requirement for in-transit data protection.
+This method directly addresses the concern of securing data in-transit without affecting data at rest or requiring changes to network topology.

+Incorrect Choice: Apply an IAM policy to SageMaker instances granting them permissions to encrypt data at rest, ensuring in-transit data security.

+IAM policies govern permissions and access control, not data encryption.
+While important for overall security, they do not directly secure data in-transit; instead, they are more relevant to controlling who can perform actions on specific AWS resources.

+**Question 15**
+An AI startup is developing a sophisticated image recognition model using TensorFlow on Amazon SageMaker.
+Due to the large volume of image data and the complexity of the model, training on a single GPU instance proves insufficient.
+How can the team scale their TensorFlow training job to efficiently utilize multiple GPUs within Amazon SageMaker?

+- [x] Write your model with the Horovod distributed training framework, supported by SageMaker.
+- [ ] Deploy your model to multiple EC2 P3 instances, allowing SageMaker to manage distribution.